sowbug/JTAGWhisperer/README.md

 Instructions
 ============

+You'll need Python on your desktop, as well as the Python library pyserial (try `easy_install pyserial` or `pip install pyserial` to get it).
+You'll also need a target JTAG-speaking board of some kind, an Arduino, and four jumpers to connect four of the Arduino pins to your target board's JTAG headers.

 1. Find your Arduino IDE's sketches directory.
 This is the directory where you keep your own sketches.

 1. If there isn't already one, create a `libraries` directory inside the sketches directory.